Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Link to models for this function

-SiMetrix modelling CAD I have used is very straightforward basically also the addition of more component models. |
+SiMetrix modelling CAD I have used is very straightforward basically, also the addition of more component models. |

 Peak detector.

-- a ToDo list - things noted as I am carrying out design work and deleted when done.
+- A To-Do list - things noted as I am carrying out design work and deleted when done.
 Significant items listed for later.

-- a Mods list - recent changes only.
+- A Mods list - recent changes only.

-- and brief design Notes of key design points that are kept as part of a set of design drawings or software files.
+- And brief design Notes of key design points that are kept as part of a set of design drawings or software files.

 ------------------------------ Outdoor wireless environmental monitor example ---------------------------

 Work in progress - this is as far as the article goes with this project.
-CADSTAR 16 express - one of the router CAD tool screens.
-(AL-0016-06d) |
+CADSTAR 16 Express - one of the router CAD tool screens.
+(AL-0016-06d) Circuit Diagram (not used) |

 - Corrections, completion and more detail to follow.